dnguyen179/scRNA_Inferelator_Aug2017/README.md

 [in MATLAB] rpca.m <RET>

-c.
+b.
 Data visualization (done automatically once rpca.m is invoked)
 - Heatmap of cluster-specific gene expression
 + z-score across genes and samples
 + using k-means clustering for both row and column direction